MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/laps/Get-LapsADPassword.md

 encrypted against a group that has since been deleted.

 >[!IMPORTANT]
-> When specifying this parameter, you MUST be logged-in locally as a Domain Administrator on a
+> When specifying this parameter, you must be logged-in locally as a Domain Administrator on a
 > writable domain controller.

 ```yaml